thomasdeppisch/eMagLS/README.md

 The following files demonstrate the generation of rendering filters and binaural rendering:
   - `testEMagLs.m`: showcases rendering from spherical and equatorial microphone arrays (SMAs and EMAs)
-  - `testEMagLsFromAtfs.m`: showcases rendering of arbitrary arrays based on array transfer functions (ATFs)
+  - `testEMagLsFromAtfs.m`: showcases rendering for arbitrary arrays based on array transfer functions (ATFs)

 For more information and if you want to reference the code please refer to the [publication for SMAs](https://research.chalmers.se/publication/528436/file/528436_Fulltext.pdf) or the [publication for EMAs](https://research.chalmers.se/publication/535525/file/535525_Fulltext.pdf) respectively.